Climate Change

 We advise companies to budget 0.5% of revenues to account for cradle-to-customer carbon emissions reductions and contributions toward global net-zero.
 Considering the magnitude of the climate challenge and the confusion many people feel about what to do about it, it's refreshing to know that something meaningful can be done about it for so little.

-My company doesn’t make a physical product – is my footprint zero?
+My company doesn’t make a physical product – am I already net-zero?

-Even if you don't make a physical product, you have greenhouse gas emissions.
-Everything from the electricity used to light your office and run your computer to employee work travel counts in calculating your carbon footprint.
+Even if you don't make a physical product, your operations generate greenhouse gas emissions, directly and indirectly.
+Everything from the electricity used to light your office and run your computer to employee work travel counts in calculating your carbon inventory.

 Is there a size minimum or maximum for certification?